Hellgate Farm Internship 2018

 If the sound of this position excites you, please send us your resume and a brief paragraph about why this internship is for you.
 Please email email@example.com.
 We strongly prefer an in-person interview, but will consider all applications on a case-by-case basis.
 Applications will be accepted until December 7th.
 We are hoping to fill this position immediately, so please apply asap!

 Hellgate Farm is a growing network of urban farms that grow food organically through land partnerships in backyards and on rooftops in Queens.
 The food is distributed directly to consumers and restaurants nearby to do our part to create a food system that is truly local and rooted in community.
 We utilize various organic techniques in our diverse growing areas.
-Recently, Hellgate Farm has started to focus more on small batch items including hot sauce, ketchup, herb salts, loose-leaf tea, honey, and pesto.
+Recently, Hellgate Farm has started to focus more on small batch items including hot sauce, ketchup, herb salts, loose-leaf tea and honey.
 Hellgate Farm has a contracting wing called Homestead Design Build.

 Homestead Design Build is the design and contracting arm associated with Hellgate Farm.
 HDB is a team of licensed structural engineers, permaculture designers, and green builders.
 We focus on integrating food production into buildings, energy and space efficiency, alternative ways to produce energy, and utilizing reclaimed materials.
 Examples include interior renovations and retrofitting city rooftops.
 We see the potential for a garden, social space, and energy production on every rooftop in the city.
 We want to see every building built responsibly, honoring old materials in a beautiful, artistic way through upcycling.
 We want to see every building function with energy and space efficiency.
 We want to see every backyard become a flourishing habitat again, for birds and bees and human beings.
 We believe this is the most moral and logical way to build and create community.